Natural Hot Girl Ish: Megan Thee Stallion Flaunts Her 4A Quarantine Coils & Kinks

 Isn’t she gorgeous???

-Other celebs who’ve rocked their natural hair as of late Angela Simmons, Ciara, Beyonce and most recently Cardi B.
+Other celebs who’ve rocked their natural hair as of late Angela Simmons, Ciara, Beyonce, and most recently Cardi B.

 What do YOU think about all-natural Megan Thee Stallion?